 Figure 4.
 Univariate comparisons of trabecular anisotropy parameters.
 A, degree of anisotropy (DA) in the humeral head ROI, reduced at 72% of its maximum size (see Material and Methods section); B, DA in the radial trochlea; C, main direction of the trabeculae (MDT) in the radial trochlea.
 Abbreviations: ant, anteaters; arma, armadillos; Glos, Glossotherium; Hapa, Hapalops; sloth, extant sloths.

 Figure 5.
 Phylogenetically flexible linear discriminant analyses using humeral and radial bone structure parameters.
 One analysis per extinct taxon (referred as of “unknown” class) was performed, because of the difference in the parameters that could be included (see Material and Methods section and Table 1).
 A, Hapalops; B, Lestodon; C, Glossotherium; D, Scelidotherium.
 Abbreviations: ant, anteaters; arma, armadillos; sloth, extant sloths.
+Next to each discriminant axis is given between brackets the corresponding percentage of explained between-group variance.
 The size of extinct sloths’ representations gives a rough indication of their body sizes.